Can Video Doorbells Be Used in Apartments?

 Dec 31, 2019

-It is up to the discretion of the building manager where you live whether or not you can use a video doorbell for your apartment.
+It is at the discretion of your building manager as to whether you can use a video doorbell for your apartment.

 Issues with Video Doorbells

-Many video doorbell systems require a hardwired connection to power the unit, which means that the doorbell needs to be connected to the building’s primary electrical system to receive power.
+Many video doorbell systems require a hardwired connection for power, which means that the doorbell needs to be connected to the building’s primary electrical system to receive power.
 Some landlords will not allow this.

 If the landlord allows you to connect to the central electrical system, they may stipulate that a qualified electrical professional must do the installation.
 They may also require you to uninstall the video doorbell and repair any damages incurred because of the installation before you move.